 This is, officially, the second gingerbread house I have ever made.
 The first one was exactly six years ago, which I photographed and published in a blog post entitled Shetland Pepperkakehus.
-This was back when my blog was still very new and on Blogspot, and one of the photographs in that original blog post won me an iPad mini in a Christmas baking photo competition on Facebook.
-I remember having no idea what an iPad was, at that time and I nearly gave it to the kids.

 For this version, I was inspired by my neighbour’s Shetland Croft Planter from Greencroft Shetland.
-With its bright red door, I thought the design could be transferred into gingerbread architecture.
+With its characteristic bright red door, I thought the design could be transferred into gingerbread architecture.
 I’m quite pleased with the results!

 - 600 grams of plain flour